-Name Range Step Description f condition • Normal • Start • Trip • Blocked • - Displays the status of the protection function. f meas / f set 0.00020.000fm/fset 0.
-0.001fm/fset The ratio between the measured frequency and the pick- up value.
-Expected operating 0.0001800.000s 0.0 0.005s Displays the expected operating time when a fault occurs.
+Name Range Step Description f LN behaviour On Blocked Test Test/Blocked Off - Displays the mode of FRQV block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu. f condition NormalStartTripBlocked - Displays the status of the protection function. f meas / f set 0.00020.000f m /f {set} 0.001f m /f {set} The ratio between the measured frequency and the pick- up value.
+Expected operating time 0.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
 Time remaining to trip -1800.0001800.000s 0.005s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.